State-by-State Pillar

 Pet Transport by State — Complete Guide

-PAX serves the continental US with 10 state-specific landing pages covering routes, pricing from the PAX rate card, military base pickups, and state-specific considerations.
+PAX serves the continental US with 10 state-specific landing pages covering routes, pricing, military base pickups, and state-specific considerations.
 This is the index — pick a state or read through the framework that shapes every state page.

 Pet transport is inherently geographic.
 A California-to-New York trip has different planning constraints than a Texas-to-Colorado run.
 Climate, highway network, military base concentration, and regional pet population all shape how a route gets planned.
 PAX's state pages exist because 'USDA Class T pet transport across the continental US' is accurate but not useful — you need state-specific information to decide whether PAX is the right fit for your move.